eclipsesource/tabris-plugin-maps/README.md

 ##### `region` : _object_

 * Describes the currently visible rectangle of the map.
-A region object has the two properties `southEast` and `northWest` to span the visible region of the map.
+A region object has the two properties `southEast` and `northWest` that span the visible region of the map.
 In case the map is tilted the region is represented by the smallest possible rectangle that could contain the trapezoid representing the visible region.
 * Example: `{southWest: [48.8644458, 2.3589976], northEast: [48.8821597,2.3856527]}`.

 ##### `camera` : _object_